 Even if an applicant has acted promptly in each of the applicant-controlled steps that precede Step 13 of the SIV application process, applications may be pending longer than nine months for completion of administrative processing (Step 13).
-Administrative processing is essential to the integrity of the SIV program, and process enhancements have resulted in improved efficiency.
+Although Step 13 is lengthy, it is essential to the integrity of the SIV program, and process enhancements have resulted in improved efficiency.